anoordover/dms/request_processor/README.md

-# Amplexor InfoArchive - Request Processor
+# AMPLEXOR InfoArchive - Request Processor
 This project will handle all requests to query InfoArchive.